ghislainfourny/jsoniq-tutorial/README.md

 # JSONiq for JSON users
 This tutorial introduces the JSONiq language, which declaratively manipulates JSON data.
-Why don't you go ahead can try the queries of this document on our [online demo interface](http://try-zorba.28.io)?
+Why don't you go ahead can try the queries of this document the Zorba [online demo interface](http://try-zorba.28.io)?
+You will need to add

+    jsoniq version "1.0";

+before each query to tell Zorba that it's a JSONiq query.

 ## JSON